Matthew-Davey/myxy/README.md

 ### What could go wrong?
 Myxy could fall over for any of the following reasons...
-- The AMQP broker is unreachanle on the given host/port
+- The AMQP broker is unreachable on the given host/port
 - The login or password is incorrect
 - The virtual host is not found
 - The queue is not found